pyiron/pyiron/docs/source/installation.rst

 Again the generic executables provided via the conda-forge channel can be a factor of 2-3 slower than compiling S/PHI/nX directly.
 We therefore recommend to use these executables for testing only.

-GPAW an alternative density functional theory code
+GPAW an alternative Density Functional Theory Code
 --------------------------------------------------
 `GPAW <https://wiki.fysik.dtu.dk/gpaw/>`_ is a open-source realspace DFT simulation code implemented in pyiron which is popular because of its Python bindings which allow accessing parameters of the DFT code during the run time.
 GPAW can be installed on Linux directly via conda: